 After experiencing many years of limited production, the $1 coins featuring Sacagawea underwent somewhat of a rebirth.
-The 2010 Sacagawea Dollar (Buy on eBay) was the second year of an ongoing series of annually rotating reverse designs celebrating the accomplishments and contributions of Native Americans.
+The 2010 Sacagawea (Native American) Dollar (Buy on eBay) was the second year of an ongoing series of annually rotating reverse designs celebrating the accomplishments and contributions of Native Americans.
 Officially called Native American Dollars, the coins were minted in much larger quantities following the new legislative requirements.

 The obverse of the coin continued to feature the same portrait introduced with the series in 2000.
 The Shoshone woman and her child Jean Baptiste Charbonneau appear together.
-The inscriptions read “Liberty” and “In God We Trust” with the date and mint mark moved to the edge of the coin.
+The inscriptions read “LIBERTY” and “IN GOD WE TRUST” with the date and mint mark moved to the edge of the coin.

-The 2010 Sacagawea Dollar was produced in relatively large quantities, with more than 80 million circulating quality coins struck at the Philadelphia and Denver Mints.
+The 2010 Native American Dollar was produced in relatively large quantities, with more than 80 million circulating quality coins struck at the Philadelphia and Denver Mints.
 The majority of these coins were distributed through the United States Mint’s Direct Ship Program, which provides a method for individuals and small businesses to order quantities of $1 coins in 250-coin increments.

 2010 Sacagawea (Native American) Dollar Mintages

-2010-S Proof: 1,689,216
+- 2010-S Proof: 1,689,216